TeAdek/App/README.md

 **Activity 0302**:
 - Animation of icon or images informs the user about an action.
 It enables a subtle change of UI to the awareness of the user.
 It can provide a smooth and realistic movement of an object.
 It changes the layout within a activity and between layouts in separate activities.
 - The documentation structure provides general definition with illustrative examples attached to it.
 It provides codes and links to expand more on the topic.

+**Activity 0401**:
+- Slack: ONBOARDING - Sign Up Flows
+1. Skeleton Views:

+When loading the app after completing the signing process, the skeleton view is first displayed to create the feeling that the app will soon load the images and info.
+It encourages patience and anticipation from the user, rather than displeasure.
+It occurs because the network is not fast enough for the app.
+It appears in form of grey rectangle for images, grey circle for profile, grey slightly rounded rectangle with a small height for the text and so on.

+2. Two-Step Authentication:

+Ensuring the email address is valid, a six-digit confirmation code is sent to the email to enter in the app.
+It is for security purpose which occurs by generating a one time password remotely from the app server and is shared with user through the SMS or email to be typed in, thereby completing part of the log in process.

+**Activity 0402**:

+- The second exercise is more orthogonal because you are not tied to a particular product or file, so it is reusable.
+The concept of orthogonality relates to MVC because it follows similar principle of decoupling your code and avoiding duplicating codes.
+This is for the purpose of isolating the code to make changes and fixes to some parts of it without affecting the overall project for the worst.